daviderovell0/daviderovell0.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
+# latest_posts:
-  enabled: true
+#   enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+#   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+#   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a PhD candidate at [USI](usi.ch)'s [SWYSTEMS](swystems.usi.ch), advised by prof. Patrick Eugster.
+I also am a research collaborator at SAP in the Cloud Innovation group.
+I work on distributed systems, specifically reliable and efficient datacenter services.

+My research focuses on _selective synchrony_, namely designing and building systems using a novel hybrid synchronous/asynchronous practical design.
+By exploiting the reliability and programmability of datacenter hardware (e.g. SmartNICs) and networks, we build real-world systems that support timely communication and processing.
+We design and implement distributed coordination protocols, such as consensus, on top of the synchronous layer, achieving faster, simpler and more reliable distributed services.

+Previously, I graduated in MEng Electronic and Software graduate from University of Glasgow.
+I worked in a bunch of places including as an intern at IBM Research Ireland, and as research engineer at Centrale Nantes's HPC center.

+Hit me up via email and social profiles at the bottom of this page! :mailbox_with_mail: